haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You can spend time between adventures learning a new language or training with a set of tools.
 Your GM might allow additional training options.
 First, you must find an instructor willing to teach you.
 The GM determines how long it takes, and whether one or more ability checks are required.
 The training lasts for 250 days and costs 1 gp per day.
 After you spend the requisite amount of time and money, you learn the new language or gain proficiency with the new tool.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 89

 The Order of Combat
 A typical combat encounter is a clash between two sides, a flurry of weapon swings, feints, parries, footwork, and spellcasting.
 The game organizes the chaos of combat into a cycle of rounds and turns.
 A round represents about 6 seconds in the game world.
 During a round, each participant in a battle takes a turn.
 The order of turns is determined at the beginning of a combat encounter, when everyone rolls initiative.
 Once everyone has taken a turn, the fight continues to the next round if neither side has defeated the other.